Ga naar inhoud

 </Directory>

-Do not forget to restart apache2 service after making this change.
+Do not forget to restart apache2 or httpd service after making this change.

 Zabbix configuration for HTTP authentication